-CASH FLOW ISSUES YES NO HEALTHCARE AND INSURANCE ISSUES • Will your cash flow needs change?
+CASH FLOW ISSUES YES NO Will your cash flow needs change?
 If so, consider developing a new income and expense plan.
-Will you be retiring before age 65 and need health insurance?
-If so, consider the following: Will you receive a pension?
+Will you receive a pension?
 If so, consider the following: There may be multiple payout options (single, joint, lump sum).
 Coordination strategies may exist among your pension, Social Security, and/or life insurance.
-You are not eligible for Medicare until age 65 (unless you qualify for an exception).
-If you are a Health Insurance Marketplace enrollee, you may be eligible for the Premium Assistance Tax Credit.
-This could limit the amount spent on premiums to 8.5% of your household income.
-Will you have to change your employer-sponsored health insurance upon turning 65 or upon retiring from your employer?
-If so, and you are under age 65, you may need to look to COBRA or the Health Insurance Marketplace.
-If you are age 65 or over, you may need to sign up for Medicare.
-Will you need additional insurance such as vision or dental coverage?
 Could there be pensions and/or retirement benefits from a previous employer that you may be forgetting?
 Are you retiring early?
-If so, consider the following: Social Security benefits may be reduced if you earn more than \$19,560 and are collecting benefits prior to your full retirement age (FRA) or if you earn more than \$51,960 in the year you reach FRA.Social Security benefits will be reduced if you collect prior to your FRA.
+If so, consider the following: Social Security benefits may be reduced if you earn more than \$19,560 and are collecting benefits prior to your full retirement age (FRA) or if you earn more than \$51,960 in the year you reach FRA.
+Social Security benefits will be reduced if you collect prior to your FRA.
 You can access your 401(k) penalty-free if you leave your employer in the year you turn 55 or later.
-Are you contributing to an HSA?
-If so, consider HSA and Medicare coordination issues.
-See "Can I Make A Deductible Will you or your spouse receive a pension from an employer that did not withhold Social Security taxes?
+Will you or your spouse receive a pension from an employer that did not withhold Social Security taxes?
 If so, consider the impact of the Social Security Windfall Elimination Provision or the Government Pension Offset.
-Contribution To My HSA?" flowchart.
-Will your MAGI exceed \$91,000 (single) or \$182,000 (MFJ)?
-If so, you may be subject to Medicare IRMAA Surcharges.
-Reference "Will I Avoid IRMAA Surcharges on Medicare Part B & Part D?" flowchart.
-Are you disabled?
-If so, you may be eligible for certain benefits or Are you currently married?
+Are you currently married?
 If so, consider additional Social Security claiming strategies.
 Were you married previously and are you currently unmarried?
-If so, consider the following: have the ability to access benefits early. , If the marriage lasted 10 years and ended in divorce, you may be eligible for benefits under your ex-spouse's record.
+If so, consider the following: If the marriage lasted 10 years and ended in divorce, you may be eligible for benefits under your ex-spouse's record.
 See "Am I Eligible For Social Security Benefits If I Have Been Divorced?" flowchart.
 If the marriage lasted more than nine months and ended due to your spouse passing away, you may be eligible for benefits under your deceased spouse's record.
-See "Am I Eligible For Have your needs for life insurance changed?
-Are you concerned about funding long-term care?
-If so, consider LTC insurance, self-insurance strategies, and assisted living communities.
-See the "What Issues Should I Consider When Purchasing Long-Term Care Insurance?" checklist.
-If you have LTC insurance, does it need to be reviewed to ensure that it meets your needs?
+See "Am I Eligible For Social Security Benefits As A Surviving Spouse?" flowchart.